HomeArticle

 There are two "DeepSeeks" in one field, and Hangzhou has half of them.

 This spatial model makes it possible for machines to "enter" the digital physical world.
-For machines to understand space, they need to understand spatial relationships, object attributes, and physical parameters and be able to output these data in a structured manner.
+For machines to understand space, they need to understand spatial relationships, object attributes, and physical parameters and be able to output these data in a structured way.
 This requires both model capabilities and structured data.

 Why is it the most surprising?